 3. Find the joy in what you are doing.

 Look for a few fun ways to teach your subject, and then build a resource library with some of your favorites.
-Once you have done an activity once or twice, guiding a class through it becomes so easy, and kids get so excited when they come in your room and see a favorite activity.
+Once you have done an activity once or twice, guiding a class through it becomes so easy.
+Even better?
+Kids get so excited when they come in your room and see a favorite activity.
 You are in your room all day, maybe even doing the same activity 5-6 times a day.
 Shouldn’t it be something you want to do?
 When you and your students are having fun, learning happens naturally, you’ll find yourself smiling, and the day seems to fly by!

 4. Celebrate your successes.